DefendArr/DefendArr/README.md

 ## Support

-If you encounter any issues or have questions, please open an issue on GitHub or reach out on the *Arr community Discord.
+If you encounter any issues or have questions, please open an issue on GitHub or reach out via email, mailto:DefendArr@pm.me

 ## Contributing